 And you can easily jump on for a ride too!

 In this post, I explain how to use las máquinas de la Habana.
 Ready?
 Let’s go for a drive!

 The function of the local taxis in Havana can best be compared with a small version bus.
 They run in a comprehensive net of routes all over Havana, where they drop off and pick up people along the way.

-Using the máquinas, of course, requires a minimum knowledge about the streets of Havana.
-However, as a rule of thumb the máquinas
+Using the máquinas, of course, requires a minimum of knowledge about the streets of Havana.
+However, as a rule of thumb, the máquinas

 Also, don’t start asking about the price, as the driver might take it as an indication for giving you a private tour.